Ma al-'Aynayn: Family

+His descendants have become so numerous that they have become a small prestigious tribe referred to as "Ahl Shaykh Ma al-'Aynayn".
+The Spanish authorities counted 363 members in 1974 and they are spread throughout Morocco, Mauritania and Western Sahara.

 Legacy

 A few years after Ma al-'Aynayn's death, his son El-Hiba, known as The Blue Sultan, continued the war against the French, but was ultimately defeated.

 Ma al-'Aynayn enjoyed tremendous prestige and his name is invoked by both the Morocco and the Polisario Front.
 For Moroccans, he embodied the idea of unity of Morocco and the Sahara.
 Many descendants of Ma al-'Aynayn hold high-profile offices in Morocco as well as in the Polisario Front and in Mauritania.

 Ma al-'Aynayn, is buried in Tiznit, Morocco where his tomb became a pilgrimage site.

 In Literature

 The novel Désert weaves a story of a young Tuareg boy caught up in Ma-al;'Aynayn's 1910 expedition with a second story of a Tuareg woman's struggles in the modern (1980s) world.